Last Updated on

 - 2 cups strawberries (frozen OK)

-- On a baking sheet lined with parchment, pour the strawberry and honey mixture out.
-Place in oven and bake for 45 minutes, or until strawberries have broken down, released their juices and browned slightly.
-After 30 minutes, check on the strawberries and sprinkle with the ¼ teaspoon of lemon zest.
+Transfer to the preheated oven oven and bake for 30-45 minutes, or until strawberries have broken down, released their juices and browned slightly.
+(Check on the strawberries at the 20 minute marker and see how they're doing.)

-- While the strawberries are baking, combine the cream cheese, yogurt and teaspoon of lemon zest in a blender.
-Blend until combined and set aside.
+While the strawberries cool, measure out the rest of the maple syrup, cream cheese, yogurt and lemon zest in a blender.
+Blend until combined.

-- Pour mixture into popsicle molds and freeze overnight.
+Pour the mixture into popsicle molds and freeze overnight.

 - The next day, pull the pops out of their molds, sprinkle with crushed Graham Crackers and enjoy!